RandomMeas

 Arguments

-• O::MPO: The MPO operator whose expectation value is to be computed.
+• O::MPO: The matrix product operator whose expectation value is to be computed.
+MPOs are efficient representations of many-body observables in quantum systems.

-• compute_sem::Bool (optional): If true, also compute the standard error of the mean (SEM).
+• compute_sem::Bool (optional): If true, also compute the standard error of the mean (SEM) for statistical error analysis.
 Default is false.

 Returns